sally-00/Dynamixel_tutorial/README.md

 - Set operating mode and various limits etc. (all the parameters that will be lock) before enabling torque.
 - You might need to disable torque at the beginning of the code, if it was not disabled properly after last operation.

+## Attachment to motor

+`Dynamixel_attachment.stl` is an attachment to Dynamixel motor.
+You can 3D print it and use the screws that come with the Dynamixel to attach it.
+Dimensions of the attachment can be found in `Dynamixel_tutorial.pdf`.

 ## Tutorial

 Refer to `Dynamixel_tutorial.pdf` for instructions on hardware setup, package download, DYNAMIXEL Wizard applicaiton and running sample code.

-## On-going Problem

-In `my_current_control.py`, cannot disable torque when trying to stop the control.

-It shows: `[TxRxResult] Port is in use!`.

-Current solution: switch off the power to motor and disable torque at the beginning of the code.